threefoldfoundation/www_venturecreator/README.md

 ## About

-A website created using Zola, a static site generator.
+This repository is template to build a new Zola website.

 - The contents of the pages reside in the markdown files in /content (written in CommmonMark)
 - The pages are rendered using HTML templates with Tailwind CSS framework in /templates

 ## Getting Started

-This repository is template to build a new Zola website.

 To use this repository as a template, simply: